-Mr. Jones explained that Hillside Development CC&R provisions for maintenance of private streets shall be recorded with the final plat.
+The next slide displayed was of the design profile for the private streets.
+Mr. Jones explained that CC&R provisions for maintenance of private streets shall be recorded with the final plat.
 In addition, signage will be posted on each private street to distinguish them from public streets.

-Mr. Jones next slide showed the site plan with areas with greater than 30% slope in right-
+Mr. Jones next slide showed the site plan with areas with greater than 30% slope in right-of-way highlighted.
+These areas account for 3778 sf or 0.19% of total site.

-In the next slide, Mr. Jones had highlighted areas with greater than 30% slope in building envelope which accounted for 12,603 sf or .64% of total site.
+In the next slide, Mr. Jones had highlighted areas with greater than 30% slope in building envelope which accounted for 12,603 sf or 0.64% of total site.
 This slide also illustrated areas with greater than 30% slope within lots.
 35,291 sf or 1.80% of total site.
 The total area of greater than 30% slope, including both right-of-way and lots is 2.6% of the total site.